matcherino/gobeanstalk/Readme.md

 	}

 	// Use the connection as you would a normal connection, if you use multiple tubes
-	// always call Use on your connection, as a reused pool connection does not reset the tube err = conn.Use(testtube)
+	// always call Use on your connection, as a reused connection does not reset the tubei. err = conn.Use(testtube)
 	if err != nil {
 		log.Fatal(err)